 Indicate the hammer.
-Ask: What is a hammer used for?
-(Volunteers respond.)
-A hammer is a tool used to fix or build something.
+Say: A hammer is a tool used to fix or build something.
 Pretend you are using a hammer.
 (Children pretend to hammer.)
-Let's pretend to build a house.
+Let's build a house.
 Can we build a house with just a hammer?
 What else might we need?
-Review each of the additional tools and discuss their purposes.
+Indicate the additional tools and discuss their purposes.

 Ask: Could you build a house all by yourself?
-Why or why not?
-(Discuss) It takes many people working together to build a house.
-Have you ever seen anyone use any of these tools?
-Allow time for children to share their experiences.
+Why or why not? (discuss) It takes many people working together to build a house.
+Let's practice working together as a team this week.